 - On having iPhone 7 and 7 Plus, press and hold 'Volume Down' and 'Power' buttons at the same time and wait till Apple logo appears on your screen.

 - The iPhone 6 and earlier model users are required to press 'Power' and 'Home' buttons altogether.
 Keep doing this until you see the Apple logo on the screen.

-2. Fix iPhone Boot Loop After iOS 12 Update without Data Loss
+2. Fix iPhone Boot Loop after iOS 13/12 Update without Data Loss

-- Fixes iOS problems such as stuck on Apple logo/white screen/black screen, etcs without data loss.
+- Fixes iOS problems such as stuck on Apple logo/white screen/black screen, etc without data loss.

-- Reinstalls iOS firmware files with just a few clicks.
+- Reinstalls iOS firmware files with just 3 clicks.

 - Removes iPhone lock screen when you forget the password.

-- Supports all iOS devices including iPhone 8 and iPhone X.
+- Supports all iOS devices including iPhone 8/X/XS/XR/XS Max.

-- Designed by iMyFone company, of which the star products have been recommended by Macworld, Cult of Mac, Payetteforward, Makeuseof and so on.
+- Designed by iMyFone company, of which the star products have been recommended by many professional media sites.

-Step 1 – Launch iMyFone iOS System Recovery in your computer after installing it.
+Step 1 – Launch iMyFone Fixppo iOS System Recovery on your computer after installing it.
 Make a connection between your iPhone and the computer using a USB cable.
-On successful connection, choose the 'Standard Mode' from the main screen of the program.
+On a successful connection, choose the 'Standard Mode' from the main screen of the program.

 Step 2 – As soon as you select the mode, just click on the 'Start' button, follow the onscreen instructions, and take your device in DFU mode.